vidyasekaran/aws-eks-kubernetes-masterclass/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 eksctl create cluster --help

+#what and all you can create

+eksctl create --help

 ## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster
 - To enable and use AWS IAM roles for Kubernetes service accounts on our EKS cluster, we must create &  associate OIDC identity provider.
 - To do so using `eksctl` we can use the  below command.